On geometrical interpretation of alignment phenomenon: Geometrical simulation of alignment

 The smaller the value $\Delta$ the better the transverse momentum of the selected particles (or the total radius-vector of generated points in our language) should be balanced and vice versa the larger the value $\Delta$ the greater the disbalance of the transverse momentum (or the radius-vector) is permissible for the selected particles (points).

-The results of our geometrical modeling with the restrictions~(\ref{R}) and (\ref{a}) are shown in Figs.~\ref{figp3}, \ref{figp4}, \ref{figp5} and \ref{figp5R}.
-These restrictions together increase considerably the degree of alignment especially for three points.
-For the three points there is a reasonable and wide interval of the values of the threshold $R$ and the disbalance $\Delta$ in which the $100\%$ degree of alignment is observed.
+The results of our geometrical modeling with the restrictions~(\ref{R}) and (\ref{a}) are shown in Fig.~\ref{figp3} for the three points.
+These restrictions together increase considerably the degree of alignment for three points.
+There is a reasonable and wide interval of the values of the threshold $R$ and the disbalance $\Delta$ in which the $100\%$ degree of alignment is observed.
 In accordance with Fig.~\ref{fig1} the maximum disbalance of the radius-vector

 if the second randomly generated point is located inside the sector $OA_2A^{'}_2$.
 At $ \Delta < \Delta_{0}$ for all generated points the degree of alignment $P_3$ is equal to 1 and at $ \Delta > \Delta_{0}$ this degree begins to decrease.
 The numerical simulation shown in Fig.~\ref{figp3} confirms the existence of a such crucial value of the disbalance in accordance with simple geometrical reasons.